Alaska Native Subject Headings: Indigenizing libraries, one word at a time

 Alaska State Libraries, Archives, & Museum Logo next to the Institute of Museum and Library Services Logo

-This project is supported by an Interlibrary Cooperation (ILC) Grant from the Alaska State Library and is funded by the Institute of Museum and library Services through the Library Services and Technology Act.
+This project is supported by an Interlibrary Cooperation (ILC) Grant from the Alaska State Library and is funded by the Institute of Museum and Library Services (IMLS) through the Library Services and Technology Act (LSTA).
+For more information on IMLS, visit https://www.imls.gov/.

 Members